 WWE video games have sold more than 60 million units since 1999, generating more than $1.8 billion in revenues.
 "WWE '13" has sold over 2 million units since its release in October 2012 and is available on the Xbox 360, Nintendo Wii, and Sony PlayStation 3 platforms.

-WWE Home Video released six new titles in the first quarter of 2013, four of which were released on Blu-ray and all 6 were released electronically.
-According to Nielsen Video Scan (through March 31, 2013), WWE had 10 of the top 10 titles in the Sports charts in 2013, and has a commanding Number One position and 44 percent market share in the Sports category.
+WWE Home Video released seven new titles in the third quarter of 2013, all of which were released on DVD, Blu-ray and electronically.
+According to Nielsen Video Scan (through September 30, 2013), WWE had 10 of the top 10 titles in the Sports charts in 2013, and has a commanding Number One position and 44 percent market share in the Sports category.

 Outside the United States, our new home video productions and catalog titles are distributed through international licensing agreements in the UK, Ireland, Italy, Austria, Switzerland, France, Germany, Greece, Portugal, Spain, Belgium, Holland, Canada, Japan, India, Australia, Singapore, Malaysia, Thailand, New Zealand, Brunei, South Africa, Mexico, Central America and the Middle East territories.

 The company's magazine division consists of WWE Magazine, WWE Specials and WWE Kids magazine.

 The flagship title, WWE Magazine, is a global publication with native editions in the UK, and Turkey.
 Every issue contains features, photos, exclusive interviews and access that fans won’t see on television.
 In the United States, WWE Magazine reaches more than 4.3 million readers each month.

 WWE Kids magazine debuted in April 2008 and now has licensed editions in the UK, Germany and Turkey.
 In the United States, WWE Kids reaches more than 1.3 million readers per issue.